Saturday, August 25, 2018

 Standing room only

 In November this year, I’ll celebrate the 30th anniversary of my first visit to Australia.
 I arrived in Sydney in 1988 courtesy of Procter & Gamble.
-It had brought me across the Tasman as one of two short-listed candidates for an annual university graduate recruitment program.
+It flew me across the Tasman as one of two short-listed candidates for an annual university graduate recruitment program.
 I spent a week attending meetings and enjoying the city’s popular tourist highlights.
-I ultimately decided that a career promoting toothpaste and laundry detergent wasn’t the life for me.
+However, I ultimately decided that a career promoting toothpaste and laundry detergent wasn’t the life for me.

 Two years later, in 1990, a simple quirk of fate found me back in Sydney with credit card debt to repay after months of backpacking in Europe.
 At the time logic dictated that a Summer job earning Australian dollars would clear my New Zealand dollar debt faster than a job in New Zealand.
 I ultimately settled here and have never looked back.